 But we weren’t expecting any less from these clean tech and electric vehicle experts.
 So, we fired off some more burning questions we thought they’d know how to answer best.

 How do we eliminate the preconceptions about electric cars?

 There’s no doubt that electric cars are getting better and cheaper.
 The actual hurdle in the transition from oil to electric is charging infrastructure.
 Should governments put the infrastructure in place first and wait for the sales of electric cars to catch up, or the other way around?
 It’s a real chicken-or-the-egg situation.

 In our survey of 850 electric drivers, the lack of charging infrastructure is often seen as the biggest concern.
-However, we found that having a decent amount of charging points at your disposal does not remove the perception of charging points as being either slow or often occupied.
+However, we found that having a decent amount of charging ports at your disposal does not remove the perception of charging ports as being either slow or often occupied.
 For some, the underdeveloped technology is to blame.
 For others, it’s the (mis)communication.